miyako/4d-plugin-apple-file-promises/README.md

 * Drag and drop emails from typical clients (Mail, Outlook) directly to 4D.

-To customise drag and drop event hsndling, the plugin uses a technique known as **method swizzling**.
+To customise drag and drop event handling, the plugin uses a technique known as **method swizzling**.
 For that reason, it is only compatible with the 64-bit Cocoa version of 4D.